fcampelo/EC-Bestiary/README.md

 ### Read me first
 This list is a tongue-in-cheek account of all the weird, even bizarre metaphor-based metaheuristics out there in the wide world of academic publishing.
 It is **not** intended as a celebration of this approach to algorithm development - on the contrary, we strongly believe that this obsession with metaphors is quite harmful to the development of the field of metaheuristics as a whole.
 The field needs more actual science - in terms of sound hypotheses, rigorous math and overarching theories - not more marsupials or platyhelminthes.

 In short: this is not a _Hall of Fame_ of algorithms, and having your paper on the list is definitely *not* something you should want.
 Think of it more as [The island of Doctor Moreau](https://en.wikipedia.org/wiki/The_Island_of_Doctor_Moreau).

+Regardless, it is important to highlight that this list makes no (explicit) claims about the quality of these papers: it may include relevant papers in the metaheuristics literature side by side with others for which the contribution is, to put it mildly, less well-defined.

 *****
 ### Introduction